jonicmecija/jonicmecija/README.md

 ## Hi there 👋
 ---

-I'm a software engineering intern at [Epirus](https://www.epirusinc.com) working on Leonidas, a high powered directed energy system.
+I was a software engineering intern at [Epirus](https://www.epirusinc.com) working on Leonidas, a high powered directed energy system.
 Last year, I interned at HP Inc working in 3D printing and imaging.
 From Los Angeles, CA. Grad student at CSULB studying computer science.

 Here are some ideas to get you started: